-- There may be limits to the number of hours you are allowed to work in term/ out of term time. - Volunteering may be considered as work and take the form of the designated hours in some countries.
-Make sure to check the local regulations. - It might be possible to arrange a job in advance; however you should discuss any employment opportunities with the Study Abroad Office at your host university. - If you do work whilst you are abroad, you will be liable for any local taxes that are required by your host country. - If you have a visa, check the rules of entry and re-entry under your student visa status.
+- There may be limits to the number of hours you can work in term/ out of term time. - Volunteering may be considered as work and take the form of the designated hours in some countries.
+Make sure to check the local regulations. - It might be possible to arrange a job in advance; however, you should discuss any employment opportunities with the Study Abroad Office at your host university. - If you do work whilst you are abroad, you will be liable for any local taxes that are required by your host country. - If you have a visa, check the rules of entry and re-entry under your student visa status. - Brexit has impacted what UK students are able to do whilst they are studying in an EU country.
+Please ensure that if you wish to work whilst you are away many visas no longer allow working whilst studying abroad!!